Friends, Others Try To Aid Paterson Family Of 15 Who Lost Everything In Fire

 "A little help goes a long way," Molnar said Friday, "especially for a friend."

-Among those assisting are Thin Red Line Fire Photography LLC and West Milford firefighter John Perry.
+Among those assisting are Well-Involved Fire Photography LLC and West Milford firefighter John Perry.

 Needed are: